systeminit/si/app/docs/src/reference/components.md

 within the cloud provider.
 The cloud provider controls the shape of the resource data.

 Most components can have a resource.
-When you create a component it will initially not have a resource.
-If you import a component it will have a resource.
+When you create a component, it will initially not have a resource.
+If you import a component, it will have a resource.
 A Component with a resource represents cloud infrastructure in the real world.
 [Actions](./actions.md) update resources within System Initiative and apply your changes within SI to your cloud infrastructure.

 :::info

-Certain Components like "AWS Region" do not have a resource, as it does not map to an instance of cloud infrastructure; rather, it is a reference for pre-existing cloud configuration data.
+Certain Components, like "AWS Region," do not have a resource, as they do not map to an instance of cloud infrastructure; rather, it is a reference for pre-existing cloud configuration data.